 I don’t like to get up early!
-I really don’t.
+Not at all.
 I LOVE sleep, love it!

-But, when I wake up early and it is quiet in the house; I have more options of what to accomplish to start my day.
+However when I wake up early and it is quiet in the house, I have more options of what to accomplish to start my day.

-I can do any number of relatively quiet activities: clean a space of the house, start laundry, wash dishes, sweep and mop the floors, sit and enjoy a cup of coffee, watch a TV program, exercise (for the record I have NEVER chosen this), make my bed, take a shower, or do Bible study.
-And almost immediately upon waking up, breaking the fog of sleep come these choices.
-I immediately set about making decisions about how I will spend my time.
-And I have found that the best way to start MY day, the choice I MUST make is to do Bible study.
+I can do any number of relatively quiet activities: clean an area of the house, start laundry, wash dishes, sweep and mop the floors.
+Or I can sit and enjoy a cup of coffee, watch a TV program, exercise (for the record I have NEVER chosen this), make my bed, take a shower, or do Bible study.

 As I choose the good part, the fellowship with my Lord, I do realize there are some things that can be done “first.”
 With modern technology (praise the Lord!)
 I can accomplish much while I am sitting at Jesus’ feet.